Markkk33/Phonix/README(Python).md

 - Product and order management
 - History tracking

-4. Instructor Test Accounts
+4. Test Accounts

-- You may use the signup page to create a new account, or use any test credentials provided by the student.
+- You may use the signup page to create a new account.
+-
 5. Profile Completion Flow

 - If a user profile is incomplete, a custom modal will appear after login.